-The City of Boulder has worked with local ranchers to return cattle on open space south of the National Center for Atmospheric Research as part its long-term work to address wildfire risks on open space and support diverse and healthy native plant communities.
+The City of Boulder today worked with local ranchers to return cattle on open space south of the National Center for Atmospheric Research.
+Their return to open space is part of long-term city work to support diverse and healthy native plant communities and help reduce wildfire risks on open space.

-This year marks the ninth year that City of Boulder Open Space and Mountain Parks (OSMP) staff has worked with local ranchers who lease open space agricultural land to conduct cattle grazing south of Boulder.
+This year will mark the 10th year that City of Boulder Open Space and Mountain Parks (OSMP) staff has worked with local ranchers who lease open space agricultural land to conduct cattle grazing south of Boulder.
 Long-term monitoring of cattle grazing, which is the most cost-effective tool to manage vegetation in the rocky open space area, has shown it is an effective way to reduce invasive weeds that can fuel wildfires.

 More recent observations have indicated the land management practice – when combined with fast actions from first responders and other city work to address wildfire risks, such as prescribed burning and forest thinning – helped slow the March 2022 NCAR Fire and kept it from becoming a more intense fire.